sheezylion/LEMP-STACK/README.md

 - P - Php for scripting langiage

 LEMP enjoys community support, hence it is used around the world in many highly scaled web applications.
-Nginx is the secind most widely used web server in the world following apache.
+Nginx is the second most widely used web server in the world following apache.

 ## HOW LEMP STACK WORLS
 The LEMP stack works by using nginx web server, which listens for HTTP request and forward it to the appropriate php script.
 The php script generate a response which is then sent back to the user via nginx.